 Your surgeon's office will arrange this appointment and let you know the date and time.
 This is a mandatory appointment prior to your surgery.
 The class will last 90 minutes with 30 minutes for questions and answers.
-A Physiotherapist and Occupational Therapist will provide you and your mentor with information to learn:
+A Kinesiologist and/or Physiotherapist will provide you and your mentor with information to learn: